nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 1. **Dashboard Display**
     - As an accountant, I want to see a clear and concise dashboard upon opening the app.
-    - The dashboard should display total income, total expenses, net profit for the selected period (usually monthly), and a breakdown of expenses by sector to improve cost efficiency.
+    - The dashboard should display total revenue, total expenses, net profit for the selected period (usually monthly), and a breakdown of expenses by sector to improve cost efficiency.

 ### Financial Reporting

 1. **Access to Financial Reports**
     - As an accountant who analyzes transactions, I need access to various financial reports.
     - I should be able to generate income statements, balance sheets, and cash flow statements.